About me

 I am also an arts worker, supporting:

-I hold a Bachelors of Medical Science from the Australian National University.
+I hold a Bachelors of Medical Science (Hons) from the Australian National University and have a professional background in corporate and arts governance, community organising and creative development.

 It's me.